MikroElektronika/mikrosdk_click_v2/clicks/multisteppertb67s101/details.md

 ---
-# Multi Stepper TB67S101 click
+# Multi Stepper TB67S101 Click

 > Multi Stepper Click is a compact add-on board that contains a bipolar stepper motor driver.
 This board features the TB67S101AFG, a PHASE-in controlled bipolar stepping motor driver from Toshiba Semiconductor.
 It supports a PWM constant-current control drive and full-, half-, and quarter-step operation for less motor noise and smoother control.
 It has a wide operating voltage range of 10V to 47V with an output current capacity of 2.8A in addition to several built-in error detection circuits.